numfocus/gsoc/README.md

 you will need to identify a specific project to apply to under the NumFOCUS umbrella.
 (Projects are listed below.)

-Read [this document][CONTRIBUTING] to learn how to apply for the GSoC program with NumFOCUS.
-Please also check out our [ideas list][IL].
+Read [this document][contributing] to learn how to apply for the GSoC program with NumFOCUS.
+Please also check out our [ideas list][il].

 For any questions, please open an issue in our [issue tracker][issues] or send a email to gsoc@numfocus.org, our mailing list address.